haileys/old-website/posts/rails-3.2.10-remote-code-execution.md

 Reminder: If you *haven't* upgraded your app yet, **take it down *now***.
 Your app **will** get pwned if you don't.

 So without further ado, here's the proof of concept I cooked up in collaboration with [espes](https://github.com/espes) and [chendo](http://twitter.com/chendo).
 It's a bit more complex than the other ones floating around, but it has the advantage of being self-executing.
+There are simpler self-executing exploits, but I'm going to talk about the exploit we came up with a few days ago instead because, well, it's ours!

     \ruby
     require "base64"